Lightning-President-9/ClanDataRepo/README.md

 # Project Overview
-This repository is dedicated to collecting and maintaining data files for Clan Members, Former Clan Members, and Top Contributors.
-The data is available in four formats: PDF, JSON, CSV, and Excel.
-Starting from June 2024, new files are added monthly, time permitting.
+This repository is committed to gathering and holding files containing Clan Members' data, Former Clan Members' data, and Top Contributors' data.
+The files are supported in four file formats: PDF, JSON, CSV, and Excel.
+From June 2024, fresh files are uploaded every month, subject to time availability.

 ## Important Update
-As of June 2024, there was a major update to the database and the JavaScript used for exporting files.
-The column name 'clancapitalattack' has been changed to 'clancapital'.
-Additionally, headers in all file formats, except PDF, have been cleaned for easier manipulation in subsequent use.
+Up to June 2024, there was a significant upgrade of the database and the JavaScript employed in file exporting.
+The column name 'clancapitalattack' has been updated to 'clancapital'.
+Furthermore, headers in all file types, except PDF, have been sanitized for simpler handling in future use.